 Employment.
 The Central Arizona Governments (CAG) region is heavily reliant on government employment, particularly at the state- and local-government levels.
-Regionwide, 33% of total nonfarm employment is in the government sector (more than double the statewide rate of 14.4%).
-Government employment is especially prevalent in both Gila County (where 36.7% of total employment is in the government sector) and Pinal County (with overall government employment accounting for 32.2% of all jobs there).
+Regionwide, 30.7% of total nonfarm employment is in the government sector (more than double the statewide rate of 13.7%).
+Government employment is especially prevalent in both Gila County (where 35.6% of total employment is in the government sector) and Pinal County (with overall government employment accounting for 29.6% of all jobs there).

-The CAG region, like Arizona overall, is predominantly a service economy with 86.4% of all jobs in service industries (including government)-just behind the statewide rate of 87.7%.
-Pinal is the more heavily service-oriented county in the region with 87.8% of all jobs in services (including government).
-Gila County is less dependent on service-sector jobs, which account for 80.6% of all employment.
-Gila County has a larger share of goods-producing jobs than regionwide and statewide at 19.4%.
-Statewide and regionwide, goods-producing jobs account for just 12.3% and 13.6% of jobs, respectively.
+The CAG region, like Arizona overall, is predominantly a service economy with 85.8% of all jobs in service industries (including government)-just behind the statewide rate of 87.5%.
+Pinal is the more heavily service-oriented county in the region with 86.9% of all jobs in services (including government).
+Gila County is less dependent on service-sector jobs, which account for 80.8% of all employment.
+Gila County has a larger share of goods-producing jobs than regionwide and statewide at 19.2%.
+Statewide and regionwide, goods-producing jobs account for just 12.5% and 14.2% of jobs, respectively.

-Employment in the CAG Region is driven by mining, agribusiness, and food processing; arts, and entertainment and recreation.
-These three sectors account for a majority of the employment in the region.
-Industries that have potential to grow in the region include these sectors, as well as defense and security, education and knowledge creation, biomedical/biotechnical, business services, distribution and e-commerce, and the chemical based product sector.
+Employment in the CAG Region is driven by mining; agribusiness; manufacturing; logistics and food processing; arts & entertainment; and recreation.
+Industries that have potential to grow in the region include these sectors, as well as defense and security, education, and knowledge creation, biomedical/biotechnical, business services, distribution and e-commerce, and the chemical-based product sector.
 Following are the employment figures and cluster analysis for the CAG Region.

 Cluster analyses measure the saturation of employment or establishments (businesses) within a region.
 A location quotient of 1.00 indicates the national average for saturation.
-A location quotient of more than 1.00 indicates higher saturation; while numbers below 1.00 indicate saturation lower than the national average.
-For example, mining in the CAG Region has an employment location quotient of 29.39.
-This means that there is a hugely concentrated sector of employment in mining in the CAG Region.
+A location quotient of more than 1.00 indicates higher saturation, while numbers below 1.00 indicate saturation lower than the national average.
+For example, Natural Resources and Private Mining in Gila County has an employment location quotient of 4.83 and Pinal County has an employment location quotient of 3.43.
+This means that there is a concentrated sector of employment in mining in the CAG region.
 This is primarily due to copper mines and resources.
-The mining establishment location quotient is 5.67.
-This means there are more companies than what would be expected using the national average, but these companies are quite large when comparing them against the employment location quotient.

-When considering lower saturation, transportation equipment manufacturing in the region has an employment location quotient of .07.
-This means that very few people in the region are employed in this sector when compared against the national average saturation.
+When considering lower saturation, trade, transportation, and private utilities in Gila County has an employment location quotient of 0.81.
+This means that very few people in Gila County are employed in this sector when compared against the national average saturation.